alfonsojack/caphill-coffee-be/README.md

 # CAPHILL COFFEE BE

-This app is the back-end server for [Caphill-Coffee](https://github.com/alfonsojack/caphill-coffee)
+This app is the back-end server for [Caphill-Coffee](https://github.com/alfonsojack/caphill-coffee) and you can visit it at [deployed backend server](https://caphill-coffee-be-indol.vercel.app)

-## INSTALLATION AND SETUP
+## INSTALLATION AND SETUP FOR LOCAL USE
 1. Clone down this repository
 - In your terminal `git clone <ssh>`
 2. Change into the new directory